Nik-V9/U-Det/README.md

 The Technical Details and Code Demo shall be updated soon!
 Make sure you check it out once it's updated!

+## Data Structure and Pre-Processing

+The dataset structure is the same as the one available at https://luna16.grand-challenge.org/Data/ .
+Additionally, Inside the data root folder (i.e. where you have your data stored) you should have two folders: one called imgs and one called masks.
+The imgs and masks folders should contain the slice images and segmentation masks after preprocessing the '.mhd' CT files and annotations for lung nodules.
+All models, results, etc. are saved to this same root directory.
+The argument --data_root_dir is the only required argument and should be set to the directory containing your imgs and masks folders.

+The LUNA16 Data is pre-processed into images and masks with the help of RadIO python library.
+The required resources are present here: https://analysiscenter.github.io/radio/intro/preprocessing.html

 ## Citation

 If you use any part of the code for any research implementation or project please do cite us, it would help out a lot.
 The citation is as follows: